MarkusPfundstein/mcp-obsidian/README.md

 OBSIDIAN_PORT=your_obsidian_port
 ```

-Note:
-- You can find the API key in the Obsidian plugin config
+Note: You can find the API key in the Obsidian plugin settings
-- Default port is 27124 if not specified
-- Default host is 127.0.0.1 if not specified

 ## Quickstart